presents

 - Bacterial load in relation to vacuum-assisted closure wound therapy: a prospective randomized trial.

-- Quantifying bacterial bioburden during negative pressure wound therapy: does the wound VAC enhance bacterial clearance?
+- Quantifying bacterial bioburden during neg pressure wound therapy: does wound VAC enhance bacterial clearance?

-- extremity trauma and open fractures: (see open fractures)
+- extremity trauma and open fractures: (see open fractures and open tibia fractures

 - The use of a subatmospheric pressure dressing to salvage a Gustilo grade IIIB open tibial fracture with concomitant osteomyelitis to avert a free flap.